nabi-cloud/cheat-sheet/README.md

 <br>

 ## Implementation
-In developing my cheat sheet, I chose to organize the information using HTML tables.
+Organized the information using HTML tables.
 Labeling the columns in the HTML ensures clarity and ease of comprehension for future reference.

-I also incorporated a custom color scheme, leveraging the named CSS colors to craft a visually appealing and user-friendly design.
+Incorporated a custom color scheme, leveraging the named CSS colors to craft a visually appealing and user-friendly design.

 One of the key features implemented here was custom styling for code snippets.
-To enhance readability, I used a monospace font family to represent code elements, such as HTML tags ```h1```, and employed a distinct background color to make them stand out.
+Used a monospace font family to represent code elements, such as HTML tags ```h1```, and employed a distinct background color to make them stand out.

 <br>